 Venice has excellent shops – not just glass products and Carnevale masks.
 You’ll find beautiful leather goods, housewares, and clothing.
 And January saldi (sales) will be running!

-You don’t need to worry about acqua alta (high water) like you would have in the past.
 The MOSE barriers are activated and are raised when an extremely high tide is predicted.
-MOSE hasn’t prevented all cases of acqua alta, because the barriers are only raised when a high tide is forecast – and if the forecast is wrong, they may not be raised in time.
-At this point, there’s nothing to worry about – if an acqua alta is forecast, MOSE will be activated.
-If acqua alta arrives, it means the high tide wasn’t forecasted, so you wouldn’t have been able to plan anyway!
+MOSE hasn’t prevented all cases of acqua alta, because the barriers are only raised when an extreme high tide is forecast – and if the forecast is wrong, they may not be raised in time.

 Sicily In January